AlexanderJuestel/pyheatdemand/README.md

 * Data Category 2: Heat demand data as vector data; building footprints as polygons, street network as linestrings, single houses as points
 * Data Category 3: Heat demand as points representative for an administrative area
-* Data Category 4: Other forms of Heat Demand data such as addresses with assciated heat demand or heat demand provided as usage of other fuels, e.g. gas demand, biomass demand etc.
+* Data Category 4: Other forms of Heat Demand data such as addresses with associated heat demand or heat demand provided as usage of other fuels, e.g. gas demand, biomass demand etc.

 Processing steps for Data Types 1 + 2